César Cueto: International career

 Also a member of the Peru national team, he earned 51 caps and scored 6 goals for Peru.
 He was part of the Peru squad that won the Copa America 1975 and represented it in the World Cups of 1978 – scoring in the opening match against Scotland – and 1982.

 Cueto was part of the Peru team which eliminated Colombia and Uruguay in the World Cup Qualifiers in 1981.
 Peru won in the South American qualifying group B. In 1982, the Peru National team then toured North America and Europe.
 After losing to New York Cosmos, it went on to defeat Inter Milan and both the Hungary and France national teams.
 Cueto is best remembered for his great performance in the match against France of Platini on 28 April 1982 in Paris, which the France press acclaimed Peru national team as "one of the best teams in the world".
 Coming into the 1982 FIFA World Cup, there were high expectations for Peru as a dark horse favorite to win the cup with a team that included such notable players as Julio César Uribe, José Velásquez, Teófilo Cubillas and Cueto.
 With 2 draws and 1 defeat, Peru finished at the bottom of their group went out in the first round.
 Cueto himself had a disappointing tournament, Peru failed to advance to the next round, despite having an excellent team.

 Also noteworthy was his strong appearance in the World Cup qualifying match against the Argentina in Buenos Aires in 1985.
 He contributed a scintillating pass to Geronimo Barbadillo for go-ahead goal (the game ended in a tie).

 Participation in the World Cup

 Personal life

 Cueto is a practising Roman Catholic.

 He is divorced, has four daughters and four grandchildren.

+Now Cesar Cueto, belongs to the Neocatechumenal Way, is a catechist in the northern part of Peru.